Public speaks out at Rochester City School District budget hearing

 In the revised budget, a near $30 million deficit has been reduced to $10 million.

-Those with concerns many confused with the layout of the budget took the stage during the meeting to express the need for transparency.
+Those with concerns expressed doubts over the layout of the budget, and took the stage during the meeting to urge the need for transparency.

 “I have been a Rochester resident and an RCSD employee for almost 20 years, and over the time, the actions of top decision-makers that involve the RCSD students and staff have been increasingly harmful,” said Kristen French.